GoogleChrome/developer.chrome.com/site/en/blog/media-updates-in-chrome-58/index.md

 to the user.

-From Chrome 58, in order to reduce power usage, playback of videos with the `autoplay` attribute will be paused when offscreen and resumed when back in view, following Safari iOS behavior.'
+From Chrome 58, in order to reduce power usage, playback of videos with the `autoplay` attribute will be paused when off screen and resumed when back in view, following Safari iOS behavior.'

+{% Aside %}
-Note: This only applies to videos that are declared as `autoplay` but not videos that start playing with `play()`.
+This only applies to videos that are declared as `autoplay` but not videos that start playing with `play()`.
+{% endAside %}

 [Intent to Ship](https://groups.google.com/a/chromium.org/d/topic/blink-dev/UtFM-kndhaI/discussion) &#124;
 [Chromestatus Tracker](https://www.chromestatus.com/feature/5651339115757568) &#124;